usmanhameed2017/Node-JS/Lecture-39/Theory.md

 ### updateMany()

-- The `updateOne()` method will update all the documents that is matching with the provided query object.
+- The `updateMany()` method will update all the documents that is matching with the provided query object.

 #### Syntax
 ```shell